alexgenco/scummvm/README.md

     [ and ]                - Music volume, down/up
     - and +                - Text speed, slower/faster
     F5 or F1               - Displays a save/load box
-    i                      - Displays IQ points (Indiana Jones and the Last Crusade, and Indiana Jones and the Fate of Atlantis)
+    i                      - Displays IQ points (Indiana Jones and the Fate of Atlantis)
     Space                  - Pauses
     Period (.)             - Skips current line of text in some games Enter                  - Simulate left mouse button press